tatp22/linformer-pytorch/README.md

 # Linformer Pytorch Implementation
 A practical implementation of the [Linformer paper](https://arxiv.org/pdf/2006.04768.pdf).
-Still a work in progress.
+Has not been emperically tested (i.e. if it performs well on any datasets), but the self attention mechanism works.
 I am not the author of the paper.

 ## How to use